hashicorp/consul/website/source/docs/platform/k8s/ambassador.html.md

 # Ambassador Integration with Consul Connect

-In addition to enabling Kubernetes services to discover and securely connect to each other, Connect also can help route traffic into the cluster from outside, when paired with an [ingress controller] like DataWire's Ambassador.
+In addition to enabling Kubernetes services to discover and securely connect to each other, Connect also can help route traffic into a Kubernetes cluster from outside, when paired with an [ingress controller] like DataWire's Ambassador.

 [Ambassador] is a popular Kubernetes-native service that acts as an ingress controller